 B5.
 187-199 West End Lane.
 Planning permission has been granted for a large development on this site, consisting of seven blocks of flats between five and 12 storeys high, with around 200 new homes.
 Significant and widespread concerns have been expressed by local residents and businesses about the height and density of this development and its impact on the area.
 Considerable effort needs to be made to ensure that as much open space is provided as possible at the front of this development, where it meets West End Lane.
 There is also a need to fully integrate a redeveloped West Hampstead Overground station into this development.
-It is not clear how West End Lane will cope with the additional traffic generated by this development; although classified as a 'car-free development', when completed, the site has the potential to cause significant traffic problems, which will need to be addressed.
+It is not clear how West End Lane will cope with the additional traffic generated by this development.
+Although classified as a car free development, when completed, the site has the potential to cause significant traffic problems, which will need to be addressed by a survey of traffic movements to and from the development and in the immediate vicinity.
 Further consideration needs to be given to the pedestrian links from this site to the rest of West Hampstead.

 B6.
 156 West End Lane.
-This site, currently owned by Camden Council, is due to be sold and redeveloped.
-As part of the West Hampstead growth area it is expected to provide significant new homes and employment.
+This site, currently owned by Camden Council, is expected to be sold and redeveloped.
+As part of the West Hampstead Growth Area it is expected to provide a significant number of new homes, as well as employment opportunities.
 Any future development of this site needs to provide a mix-used use development, satisfying a range of needs:

-- Residential housing (including family-sized homes & affordable housing) - Offices for small, micro and start-up businesses, including serviced offices and studio space - Flexible commercial/retail space that can be used for a range of employment uses - Possible space for education use, such as a primary school or nursery - Retail space on the ground floor along West End Lane to fit in with the town centre area - More closely fit in with the design of neighbouring buildings & the neighbouring Conservation Area - Be no higher than the existing building (five storeys) - Provide open and green space - Provide space for a market - Provide space for an affordable community & business meeting room - Provide an improved footpath & cycle route to Finchley Road
+- Housing (including family-sized homes & affordable housing) - Offices for small, micro and start-up businesses, including serviced offices and studio space - Flexible commercial/retail space that can be used for a range of employment uses - Possible space for education use, such as a primary school or nursery - Retail space on the ground floor along West End Lane to fit in with the town centre area (see map xx) - More closely fit in with the design of neighbouring buildings & the neighbouring Conservation Area - Be no higher than the existing building (five storeys) - Provide open and green space - Provide space for a market - Provide space for an affordable community & business meeting room